crmne/paolino.me/_posts/2026-08-27-rubyllm-2-0-providers-and-protocols.md

 [models.dev](https://models.dev) is an excellent source, but RubyLLM needs more than a copy of it.
 Every six hours, RubyLLM rebuilds its registry from models.dev and the providers' own APIs, reconciles aliases, fills gaps, applies the few provider-specific corrections that remain, validates the result, and refuses suspicious regressions before publishing it.

-This is not just a model directory for the documentation.
-RubyLLM applications use it every day to validate model names, choose protocols, check capabilities, and turn provider usage into real costs.
+RubyLLM applications use the same registry to validate model names, choose protocols, check capabilities, and price provider usage.
 That last part demands precision: if a price, modality, or capability is wrong, the answer your application gets is wrong too.
 I will cover the cost ledger in another post, but the registry is what makes it possible.

 ```ruby
 RubyLLM.models.refresh